 Melody-writing is highly style-dependent, and this subject is traditionally less established in music theory than counterpoint and harmony.
 Nevertheless, the subject is covered, for example, by some general textbooks on composition.
 For instance, Schoenberg explains how in classical music a melody expresses the underlying harmony and how a melody is composed from motifs and their variations.
 Whereas Schoenberg teaches melody composition in a more systematic way, Frédéric Motte studies various aspects of melodies from different musical styles.

 Research on modelling melody and form is still at an early stage.
 Motifs and their variation are very important for classical melody composition and form.
 It has been argued that the foundation for the successful modelling of harmony was the modelling of harmonic concepts such as pitches, intervals, chords and scales.
-As of now there are no examples of CSPs which have been able to show a complex solution to modelling melodic forms, current CSPs rely on harmonization of existing melodies.
+As of now there are no examples of CSPs that have been able to show a complex solution to modelling melodic forms, current CSPs rely on the harmonization of existing melodies.

 Rhythm